Ann O'Leary

 Ann M. O'Leary (born 1971) is an American political advisor, attorney, and nonprofit leader, who served as Chief of Staff to California Governor Gavin Newsom and as co-chair of the Governor's Task Force on Business and Jobs Recovery.
 She is now a partner at the international law firm Jenner & Block.

 O'Leary previously served as co-executive director of the Clinton-Kaine Transition Project, after serving as a senior policy advisor to Hillary Clinton's 2016 Presidential Campaign.
 After the 2016 Presidential election, she became a partner in the Silicon Valley office of an international law firm, where her practice focused on strategic consulting and crisis management.

 Over her career, O'Leary has helped to establish several non-profit organizations promoting progressive policy on income inequality, health care, education, and workforce development.
 Early in her career, she served as legislative director to Senator Hillary Clinton and worked in the White House and the U.S. Department of Education.

 Early life and education

 O'Leary was born and raised in Orono, Maine.
 She is the daughter of Charles John "Chick" O'Leary, a union leader, and Pamela Braley O'Leary, a social worker.
 She is of Irish descent.

 After graduating from Orono High School, O'Leary attended Mount Holyoke College, where she was a member of the College Democrats.
-She earned a B.A. in critical social thought in 1993, an M.A. from the Stanford Graduate School of Education in 1997, and a J.D. from the University of California, Berkeley School of Law in 2005.
+She earned a B.A. in critical social thought in 1993, a M.A. from the Stanford Graduate School of Education in 1997, and a J.D. from the University of California, Berkeley, School of Law in 2005.